emqx/emqx-docs/en_US/admin/cfg.md

   All TLS/DTLS versions to be supported.<br/>
   NOTE: PSK ciphers are suppressed by 'tlsv1.3' version config.<br/>
-  In case PSK cipher suites are intended, make sure to configured
+  In case PSK cipher suites are intended, make sure to configure
   <code>['tlsv1.2', 'tlsv1.1']</code> here.